 Will lenders use the new FICO 9 scoring model?

-As of 2014, FICO 8 is reported to be the most commonly used by lenders, although most mortgage lenders still use FICO 04.
+As of 2018, FICO 8 is remains to the most commonly used by lenders.

 It may take some time for lenders to fully adopt FICO 9 but when they do; consumers with paid collection debt and medical collection debt will benefit.
 The formula changes may be very good for consumers and scores could definitely get a boost.